 - a.
-References to the literature should be confined to sources actually cited in the prior chapters (all references in the manuscripts do not need to be cited). - b.
+References to the literature should be confined to sources actually cited in the prior chapters. - b.
 The appendices should include a copy of the consent form for human subjects research, pertinent communications, copies of the interview guides used for data collection, secondary tables, protocols, etc.